 Definition of EC Sales List (ESL)

-An EC Sales List (ESL) is a report that has to be sent to HMRC by VAT-registered businesses who sell goods and services to other businesses in the wider EU.
+An EC Sales List (ESL) is a report that you have to send to HMRC if you run a business in Northern Ireland that is registered for VAT and that sells goods and related services to businesses in the European Union (EU).

 A completed EC Sales List tells HMRC:

 - details of each of a business’s EU customers

 - the value of the supplies a business has made to each of its EU customers

 - the country code of each of a business’s EU customers

 When filling in an EC Sales List, you need to add up how much your business has sold to each customer within a given time period (usually a quarter), then add that to the EC Sales List with a line for each customer.
 You should also include the customer’s local VAT number and a designatory number to show whether goods or services were sold.
 This designatory number is ‘0’ for goods and ‘3’ for services.
 You only have to report services on an EC Sales List if they are related to the supply of goods - for example, the installation of a piece of machinery.

 You need to complete an EC Sales List if your business trades from Northern Ireland and has undertaken any of the following: